kragen/derctuo/globoflexia.md

 For the adhesive, rather than wheat paste, you could use:

 - PVA glue;
+- silicone;
-- epoxy resin, if it doesn't attack the balloons;
+- epoxy resin and similar resin systems, if they don't attack the balloons;
+- cyanoacrylate adhesive;
 - plaster of Paris (thank you, Javier Candeira!);
 - sodium silicate waterglass;
 - slaked lime, if it doesn't attack the balloons or fibers;